sa-mw-dach/manuela/docs/module-machine-learning-ODS-with-live-data.md

 ## Clean the system

-After you have fun with this demo, please clean the system.
+After you had fun with this demo, please clean the system.

 - Delete the secret
 ```
-kubectl delete secret target-client-secret
+oc delete secret target-client-secret
 ```
 - Delet the KafkaMirrorMaker2 Operator
   - Log in to the UI of ocp3 on StormShift: https://api.ocp3.stormshift.coe.muc.redhat.com:6443